 Put out Your Flags – Waving your flag in your local parade or hanging it from your porch is a great way to show your patriotism and your respect for the ones who keep you safe!
 It also shows a love of country.

 Visit a National Memorial Site – If you live in a location that has one visit it together.
-Places like the Vietnam Wall in Washington DC or the The Tomb of the Unknown Soldier or any place than honors the ones that have fallen!
+There are places like the Vietnam Wall in Washington DC or The Tomb of the Unknown Soldier or any place that honors the ones that have fallen!

 Visit with Grandparents or others that have served that can share stories with your children.
 My sons love to hear their grandfather tell stories about the time he was in the Marines!